 Head southeast of Columbus to check out the breweries from just outside of Columbus, through Lancaster to Hocking Hills with The Route 33 Brew Trail!
 It’s the perfect time to take a drive and check out the great craft beer they have to offer.

-At the end of your completed trail, bring your passport to Double Edge Brewing Company (158 West Chestnut St.) to redeem for your pint glass.
+At the end of your completed trail, bring your completed passport to Visit Fairfield County Visitor Center in downtown Lancaster (158 West Wheeling Street), or Double Edge Brewing Company (158 West Chestnut St.) to redeem for your pint glass.

 Route 33 Brew Trail Breweries

 Combustion Brewery & Taproom, Pickerington.
 Features an open air taproom and patio, and lots of fun events such as trivia, live music, Bloody Mary Bar Sundays, and more!
 In addition to food truck visits, they also have a menu featuring creative sandwiches, snacks, shareables, and a kids menu.
 Also serving wine and cocktails.

 BrewDog DogTap, Canal Winchester.
 Located on 42-acres, it’s popular for its dog-friendly and family-friendly space. gaming area, great craft beer and incredible food, and fun events.
 The property includes a 6,000 sq ft interactive beer museum, the OverWorks USA sour brewery, and the world’s first hotel inside of a brewery.